andyfurnival/spiffe-library/spiffe-oidc/README.md

 you can then use that token to call any Spiffe Service on the same trust domain that accepts a JWT SVID as authentication

-See Spiffe-Workload project as an example
+See spiffe-demo-workload-public project as an example